Arkanosis/arkbot-rs/README.md

 ## Monitoring

-You can check when arkbot-rs history using `systemctl --user --list-timer`.
+You can check when arkbot-rs history using `systemctl --user list-timers`.

 You can read arkbot-rs logs using `journalctl --user -u arkbot -f`.